leahnp/pipeline-library/README.md

 * Make sure `Chart.yaml` is not in your `.gitignore` file
 * Create `rootfs/your-docker-image-name` and `charts/your-chart-name` folders in the rootof your git repo
 * Move all the chart files from `/your-chart-name` to `charts/your-chart-name`
-* Move `/build/Chart.yaml.in` to `charts/your-chart-name/Chart.yaml`
+* Move `/build/Chart.yaml.in` to `charts/your-chart-name/Chart.yaml` or `deployments/your-chart-name/Chart.yaml` or `deployments/helm/your-chart-name/Chart.yaml`
 * Add a real chart version to `charts/your-chart-name/Chart.yaml`.
 Actual version number doesn't matter too much as you will set the base version in `.versionfile`
-* Move the `Dockerfile` and whatever otherfiles the docker build context will need from `github.com/samsung-cnct/your-project-container` to `rootfs/your-docker-image-name/`
+* Move the `Dockerfile` and whatever otherfiles the docker build context will need from `github.com/samsung-cnct/your-project-container` to `rootfs/your-docker-image-name/` or `build/your-docker-image-name/`
 * Create `.versionfile` in the root of your repository.
 Put a real base version number in the file in `Major.Minor.Build` format.
 * Make sure chart templates don't use `.Chart.Version` directly (see [Problems with chart labels](#problems-with-chart-labels))
 * Change `values.yaml` and chart if needed: